 One of Offred’s closest friends, Moira is a feminist and lesbian who is unconquerably defiant in the face of Gilead’s rules.
 She refuses to accept her fate as a Handmaid and instead ends up working as a prostitute in a club for Commanders.

 Lydia is one of another class of people in Gilead, the Aunts.
-They are responsible for indoctrinating the Handmaids and insuring their compliance with the Ceremony.
+They are responsible for indoctrinating the Handmaids and ensuring their compliance with the Ceremony.
 She works at the “Red Center” where Offred was reeducated.
 Her only appearances in the novel are in Offred’s flashbacks but it’s clear that she is a commanding presence in that facility.

 A Handmaid who is assigned as Offred’s shopping partner and is a member of the Mayday resistance group.
 She eventually hangs herself after she is found out.